morvis/aipac18/README.md

-this is for Core-apps and AIPAC to transfer HTML
+This repo is for Core-apps and AIPAC to edit HTML and CSS